mavryk-network/testnets/boreasnet-about.markdown

 #### Alternative: Use docker

-To join Atlasnet with docker, open a shell in the container:
+To join Boreasnet with docker, open a shell in the container:

 ```
 docker run -it --entrypoint=/bin/sh mavrykdynamics/mavryk:mavkit-v20.3-rc2